dist1ll/algo-siam/README.md

 # Algorand Esports Match Aggregator (AEMA)

 This project contains the source for an oracle on the Algorand blockchain that provides recent esports match results.
-This project is licensed under the permissive zlib license.
+It is licensed under the permissive zlib license.

 ### Project Structure
-The project is divided into modules: one core module and one module for each game.
+The repo is divided into modules: one core module and one module for each game.
 Each game module contains functions to fetch and aggregate match data and publish them on the blockchain.

 #### Core Module